cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 “San Francisco (Be Sure to Wear Flowers in Your Hair)” (John Phillips), by Scott McKenzie

 This song, written for the occasion of the Monterey International Pop Festival and used as the opening of D.A.
 Pennebaker’s film Monterey Pop, rose to #4 in the pop charts the week after the Festival.
 It was L.A.’s homage to S.F. written by John Phillips of the Mamas and Papas, played live at Monterey Pop (badly).
-This is the studio version.
+This is the studio version, available on the San Francisco CD.
 In this remastered version you can finally hear the background sitar and percussion instruments.
 The song features L.A. session heroes Joe Osborn on bass, Larry Knechtel on piano, and Hal Blaine on drums, with John Phillips on guitar.
 Scott McKenzie and John Phillips were in the folk trio the Journeymen before Scott started his solo career and John started the Mamas & Papas.

 “So Sad About Us” (Peter Townshend) and “Happy Jack” (Peter Townshend) by the Who